Fountain Place: Tenants

 Fountain Place was the headquarters of Tenet Healthcare until 2020.
 Tenet Healthcare announced in 2008 that it was moving from the northern suburban areas of Dallas to Fountain Place due to high gasoline prices and the revitalization of downtown Dallas.
 Trevor Fetter, the company's then president and chief executive, credited the Dallas Area Rapid Transit light rail and the concept of an urban location for his decision to move to Downtown Dallas.

 Fountain Place contains many financial institutions and offices including Wells Fargo.
 Originally cited as First Interstate Tower or Allied Bank Tower, it was after the 1988 merger of Wells Fargo that the building became known as Fountain Place, becoming the only major skyscraper in Dallas not to lend its name to the occupying bank.

 The top two levels of Fountain Place are occupied by Dallas Architecture Firm, Rouch Architects.

 Fountain Place also serves as Region 6 headquarters for the U.S. Environmental Protection Agency.

 Hunt Oil operated out of Fountain Place until they built new headquarters across the street in 2007.

+In 2020, Omnichannel Insurtech company Integrity Marketing Group renovated and moved into 12 floors becoming the building’s largest tenant.